Dragory/modmailbot-community-resources/GCP_guide_V1.md

-# How to host your modmail bot on Google Cloud Platform for free
+# How to host your modmail bot on Google Cloud Platform for free | Made by @mesub7

 Want to host your modmail bot for free?
 Don’t want to be ridiculed for using Heroku?
 This guide will take you through how to get the bot running on Google Cloud.
 **DISCLAIMER: I am not responsible for any charges that you face due to you digressing from the guide.**